-It’s rightly said that a kitchen is the heart of the home!
+It is rightly said that a kitchen is the heart of the home!
 From cooking to eating, the kitchen is the place where families spend time together.
-Considering the multitude of purposes that a kitchen serves, it goes without saying that a perfect kitchen design is one that is comfortable for ALL.
-So, when you’re designing your kitchen or choosing a kitchen accessory, you must consider the ergonomics behind it.
+Considering the multitude of purposes that a kitchen serves, it goes without saying that a perfect kitchen design is one that is comfortable for everyone in the family.
+So, when you’re designing your kitchen or choosing modern kitchen accessories, you must consider the ergonomics behind each kitchen accessory you pick.

 Importance of Designing an Ergonomically Enhanced Kitchen

-Before we delve deeper into ergonomics, first think about who uses your kitchen apart from you.
+Before we delve deeper into the ergonomics of kitchen accessories, first think about who uses your kitchen apart from you.
 Maybe an elderly parent or a grandparent, possibly to make a cup of ginger tea in the evenings?
 Or your domestic help who also suffers from chronic backache?
-No matter who uses the kitchen, it’s imperative that the kitchen is a comfortable and safe space for each and every one of them.
+No matter who uses the kitchen, it’s imperative that the space is comfortable and safe for each and every one of them.
 And this is where ergonomics come in.

-Ergonomics is about “designing the environment to fit the person, not forcing the person to fit the environment”.
+Ergonomics is defined as designing an environment to fit the person, not forcing the person to fit the environment.
 While designing a kitchen, we keep the end-user in mind.
-For a person whose height is below average, high cabinets will be difficult to reach.
+For a person whose height is below average, for example, high cabinets will be difficult to reach.
 Similarly, for elderly people or people with back issues, bending over to reach low cabinets would be an issue.
-So, it’s essential that not only is your kitchen ergonomically designed but also that the kitchen accessory options are easy to use.
+So, it is essential that not only is your kitchen ergonomically designed but also that the kitchen cabinet accessories are easy to use.

 The Combination of Anthropometrics and Ergonomics in Kitchen Planning

 In simple words, anthropometry is the study of the measurements and proportions of the human body.
-And ergonomics is the process of designing spaces that are easy to use and safe.
+And ergonomics is the process of designing spaces that are safe and easy to use.
 So, anthropometrics and ergonomics are mutually linked.
-Basically, in anthropometrics, the ‘average’ human body is considered and spaces are ergonomically designed around it.
+Basically, in anthropometrics, the ‘‘average’ human body is considered and spaces are ergonomically designed around it.

 Let’s consider the kitchen, for instance.
 While designing a kitchen, the combination of anthropometrics and ergonomics helps in optimising the space so that a person faces minimal physical stress while cooking and cleaning.
-Now, if the average Indian has a height of 5’4″, the kitchen counter height should ideally be 860 mm.
+Now, if the average Indian has a height of 5 feet 4 inches, the kitchen counter height should ideally be 860 mm.
 This ensures ample space to carry out general kitchen activities.
-Another important factor to consider while designing a kitchen is the golden triangle rule.
-As per this rule, the three main working areas in a kitchen, i.e., the stove, the refrigerator and the sink should form a triangle for ease of working.
+Another important factor to consider while designing kitchen accessories is the golden triangle rule.
+As per this rule, the three main working areas in a kitchen — the stove, the refrigerator and the sink — should form a triangle for ease of working.

 Similarly, your modular kitchen accessories and cabinets should be segregated and divided to reduce your effort and time.
 Your kitchen should ideally have three zones — regular, frequent and seldom used.
 Kitchen accessories and items that are regularly used should be placed at countertop level, less-used items in the bottom or topmost cabinets and the most used in-between.